NorskRegnesentral/vargrest/README.md

 If one or more of these keywords are specified as lists, variogram estimates will be generated for all combinations of input values.
 The output files summary.json and summary.csv will contain one entry per configuration.
-Moreover, one set of quality assessment files (“vargrest-output-*”) are generated per configuration.
+Moreover, one set of quality assessment files ("vargrest-output-*") are generated per configuration.

 The main reason for doing multi-configuration execution is that results are gathered in a single folder and summary files, making comparing results easier.
 Run time is not significantly better than doing single configuration execution, as the empirical variogram must be re-computed for each configuration.
 Calculating the empirical variogram is the time-consuming part.
-The exception is “family” which only relates to the parametric variogram, and doing multi-configuration with multiple families of variograms will only do the empirical variogram estimation once.
+The exception is "family" which only relates to the parametric variogram, and doing multi-configuration with multiple families of variograms will only do the empirical variogram estimation once.

 ### Advanced settings